 Prs: Motivate your Manager!
+Senior management support is a critical element in the successful delivery of projects and programs.
+Without effective support from executives, project managers have difficulty accessing the full range of resources needed to achieve their projects objectives.
 This presentation focuses on a range of communication tools and methodologies project and program managers can deploy to motivate their managers to help them succeed.
 In most cases, a successful outcome is directly beneficial to the manager; the challenge is making the right connections.

 PP: From Commander to Sponsor: Managing Upwards in the Project Environment.
 This paper provides a foundation for exploration of the tasks needed to turn a senior manager 'Commander' into a supportive Sponsor and how to use the resources available in the form of influence networks, targeted communication and plain persistence.
 Case studies based on experiences of the authors, in large organizations, in managing the expectations and the support of key senior stakeholders are used to ground the paper.